 The Bow Concept is a play that’s utilized by the Shanahan and McVay trees.
 It stems from the Arrow concept that is more commonly used across the NFL.
-Bow works to hold the Hook/Curl defender with a short route underneath and wrap a dig route behind it.
+Bow works to hold the Hook/Curl defender with a short route underneath and wraps a dig route behind it.

 Read More: Smash Concept